nistrate/multipleTimescalesRNN/README.md

 The following instructions are for linux users :

-clone the repository on your local machine L git clone https://github.com/nistrate/multipleTimescalesRNN.git
+clone the repository on your local machine: git clone https://github.com/nistrate/multipleTimescalesRNN.git

 from terminal open the folder: cd multipleTimescalesRNN